Yell Fire!

 Yell Fire! is the fifth studio album by the reggae-influenced band Michael Franti and Spearhead.
 It was inspired by Michael Franti's trip to the Middle East, visiting Iraq, Israel, and the Palestinian territories.
 It is a politically charged album, with each track focusing on a controversial issue.
-The album was recorded in Kingston, Jamaica and San Francisco and released on July 25, 2006 by ANTI- and Liberation Records.
+The album was recorded in Kingston, Jamaica and San Francisco and released on July 25, 2006, by ANTI- and Liberation Records.

 In the album's first week of sales, it had sold 7,215 copies and by March 28, 2007, Yell Fire! had sold 62,755 copies.
-In the U.S. the album peaked at #125 on the Billboard 200, but also peaked at #6 on Independent Albums and #1 on Heatseeker Albums.
+In the U.S. the album peaked at No. 125 on the Billboard 200, but also peaked at No. 6 on Independent Albums and No. 1 on Heatseeker Albums.